-• Note: In the case of a discrepancy between the English and French version of any regulation, Faculty Council will determine, in interpreting the regulation in question, which is the official version to be used.
+O Note: In the case of a discrepancy between the English and French version of any regulation, Faculty Council will determine, in interpreting the regulation in question, which is the official version to be used.

-1. Degrees
+1. Degrees and Certificates

-- 1.1 The Senate may, for cause stated, deny a degree for any student. - 1.2 In order to be granted a degree from RMC, the candidate must meet all academic requirements, and be in good standing with the college.
-In the case of a candidate denied a degree for cause, Senate may consider the award of a suitable degree at a later date, upon presentation of evidence permitting the candidate's good standing at RMC to be restored. - 1.3 To receive a degree from RMC students must take at least 50% of their required courses for their degree at RMC and/or RMC Saint-Jean.
+1.1 The Senate may, for cause stated, deny a degree or certificate for any student.

+1.2 In order to be granted a degree or certificate from RMC, the student must meet all academic requirements, and be in good standing with the college.
+In the case of a student denied a degree or certificate for cause, Senate may consider the award of a suitable degree or certificate at a later date, upon presentation of evidence permitting the student's good standing at RMC to be restored.